nokia/ntt/CONTRIBUTING.md

 ## Reporting Issues

-If you believe you have found an issue in k3, please use the GitHub issue tracker to report the Problem.
+If you believe you have found an issue in ntt, please use the GitHub issue tracker to report the Problem.
 If you're not sure if it's a bug or not, start by asking on the mailing list [ntt@groups.io](mailto:ntt@groups.io).